-8.15.3 Mandatory TD 19 requirements and DfT assessments relating to Railways
+8.15.3 CD 377 requirements and DfT assessments relating to Railways

-Where a structure takes the road over or adjacent to a railway, the Designer must follow the mandatory requirements of TD 19, Paragraphs 4.5 to 4.7 and 4.10, and use the output from the RRRAP as a guide only.
-Furthermore the results of the assessments required under the DfT document "Managing the accidental obstruction of the railway by road vehicles", dated February 2003 and, where applicable for an existing parapet, IAN 97 must be taken into account in determining VRS and parapet requirements and other mitigation measures.
+Where a structure takes the road over or adjacent to a railway, the Designer shall follow the requirements of CD 377 section 4 and use the output from the RRRAP as a guide only.
+Furthermore, the results of the assessments required under the DfT document "Managing the accidental obstruction of the railway by road vehicles", dated February 2003 and, where applicable for an existing parapet, CS 461 'Assessment and upgrading of in-service parapets' be taken into account in determining VRS and parapet requirements and other mitigation measures.